docusign/docusign-discover-workshop-1/README.md

 MAESTRO_WORKFLOW_ID=YOUR_WORKFLOW_ID
 ```

-Save the file.

 ---

 ## Complete the code tasks

 Open `server.js` and find the `/trigger` route.
-There are three tasks to implement:
+Three tasks:

 - TASK 1 — Get trigger requirements & set inputs
-- TASK 2 — Trigger the workflow via Maestro API
+- TASK 2 — Trigger the workflow
 - TASK 3 — Show the instance URL and embed it in an iframe

-Implement these tasks according to comments and the SDK/examples provided in the repo.
+Helpful resources:
+- Maestro code example (sample code for finding trigger requirements, triggering the workflow, and embedding)
+- API: getWorkflowTriggerRequirements
+- API: triggerWorkflow

+Hint: Pay attention to required fields for the request body.

 ---

-## Trigger the workflow (local test)
+## Trigger the workflow locally

 Start the trigger server: